Microsoft · AZ-104

 Microsoft Azure holds approximately 20% of the global cloud market and is the dominant platform in enterprise, government, healthcare, and financial services sectors, creating consistent demand for certified administrators.
 The AZ-104 also serves as a direct prerequisite or recommended foundation for higher-level Microsoft certifications including AZ-500 (Azure Security Engineer Associate), AZ-400 (DevOps Engineer Expert), and AZ-305 (Azure Solutions Architect Expert).
 Compared to AWS Certified SysOps Administrator and Google Associate Cloud Engineer, AZ-104 is particularly competitive in enterprise-heavy industries where Microsoft's ecosystem — including Microsoft 365, Active Directory, and hybrid cloud via Azure Arc — is deeply embedded.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 757 questions.

 Explanation